mbloch/mapshaper/docs/development/label-tool-design.md

 - `test/gui-label-path-guide-test.mjs` — the guide: the pending-path state, the
-  synthesized line and handle layers, one arc per curve, the line following the fitted curve rather than the knot polyline, scale-independent flattening, corner handle styling including the reset between knots, and the wrapper properties that keep the synthesized coordinates from being projected twice or inheriting the label layer's cached bounds.
+  synthesized line and handle layers, one arc per curve, the line following the fitted curve rather than the knot polyline, scale-independent flattening, every handle drawn the same with no per-shape styling, handles asked for in the form the canvas renderer draws as circles, and the wrapper properties that keep the synthesized coordinates from being projected twice or inheriting the label layer's cached bounds.
 - `test/gui-label-caret-test.mjs` — the editor's pure core, against a fake